davorg/dmp/chapters/chapter11.md

 	6 Records

-In chapter 8 we came up with a rather unsatisfying way to extract the data from this file and put it into a data structure.
+In [Chapter 8](/chapter8.html) we came up with a rather unsatisfying way to extract the data from this file and put it into a data structure.
 Now that Parse::RecDescent is in our toolkit, we should be able to come up with something far more elegant.